 If you are using Spaces (i.e. multiple desktops / workspaces), each space has its own wallpaper.
 Boring Old Menu Bar takes around 5 seconds to recognize that you have switched to a workspace that it hasn’t seen before and then takes another few seconds to change the wallpaper.
 If you switch away quicker, the change won’t stick.
 Once the wallpaper is changed, it stays changed.
 The same goes for making apps “full screen”.
 Wait and it will work.

-If you run dynamic wallpapers (e.g. scenes where the lighting changes, etc) or use the slide show options for your wallpaper, read the section on dynamic wallpapers.
+If you run dynamic wallpapers (e.g. scenes where the lighting changes, etc.) or use the slide show options for your wallpaper, read the section on dynamic wallpapers.

-On macOS 11.2.1 and later, the Reduce Transparency
+On macOS 11.2.1 and later, the Reduce Transparency setting in the System Settings/ Preferences -> Accessibility ->

-preferences pane, produces this effect.
+Display preferences pane, produces this effect.
 Just switch it off.

 Dynamic wallpapers are desktop backgrounds that change throughout the day.
 Boring Old Menu Bar allows you to automatically update your wallpaper at regular intervals.

-submenu.Each update will cause the menu bar to become transparent for a few seconds before re-appearing, so how often you want
+Dynamic Wallpaper submenu.Each update will cause the menu bar to become transparent for a few seconds before re-appearing, so how often you want

 to update the wall paper depends on how much you mind this.
-Refresh Once an Hour
+Refresh Once an Hour is probably the best setting for most

 people, most of the time.